Nonlinear variations in axisymmetric accretion: Abstract

 \section{Abstract}

-Stationary solutions of an inviscid and rotational accretion process have been subjected to a time-dependent radial perturbation, whose equation includes nonlinearity to any arbitrary order.
-Regardless of the order of nonlinearity, the equation of the perturbation bears a form that is remarkably similar to the metric equation of an analogue acoustic black hole.
-Casting the perturbation as a standing wave and maintaining nonlinearity in it up to the second order, bring out the time-dependence of the perturbation in the form of a Li\'enard system.
-A dynamical systems analysis of this Li\'enard system reveals a saddle point in real time, with the implication that instabilities will develop in the accreting system when the perturbation is extended into the nonlinear regime.
-The instability of initial sub-critical states may also adversely affect the non-perturbative drive of the flow towards a final and stable critical state.
+We subject the stationary solutions of inviscid and axially symmetric rotational accretion to a time-dependent radial perturbation, which includes nonlinearity to any arbitrary order.
+Regardless of the order of nonlinearity, the equation of the perturbation bears a form that is similar to the metric equation of an analogue acoustic black hole.
+We bring out the time dependence of the perturbation in the form of a Li\'enard system, by requiring the perturbation to be a standing wave under the second order of nonlinearity.
+We perform a dynamical systems analysis of the Li\'enard system to reveal a saddle point in real time, whose implication is that instabilities will develop in the accreting system when the perturbation is extended into the nonlinear regime.
+We also model the perturbation as a high-frequency travelling wave, and carry out a Wentzel-Kramers-Brillouin analysis, treating nonlinearity iteratively as a very feeble effect.
+Under this approach both the amplitude and the energy flux of the perturbation exhibit growth, with the acoustic horizon segregating the regions of stability and instability.